 Notice the "yet so as" — God ordains all things, yet does not author sin.
 How?
 Through what theologians call primary and secondary causation.
 God is the primary cause of all things — He ordains, He decrees, He governs.
 Creatures are secondary causes — they act according to their own desires, their own natures, their own choices.
 And they are morally responsible for those choices.
 God ordains that sin will occur through the free (though fallen) agency of creatures.
 He does not force anyone to sin against their will.
 He ordains that they will want to sin — and they freely do so according to their fallen nature.

 Think of it like a playwright.
 A playwright writes a story that includes a villain — someone who acts from his own desires, his own psychological depth.
-Is the playwright the author of the villainy?
-No. The playwright is the author of the play.
+The playwright is the author of the play.
 The villain is the author of the evil within the story.
-The playwright created the conditions; the villain freely chooses.
+No one watches Macbeth and blames Shakespeare for the murder.
+Shakespeare wrote the story.
+Macbeth committed the crime.
+If you can hold that distinction for fiction, you can hold it for theology.

 Similarly, God ordained that evil would come to pass through the free agency of His creatures.
 God is the author of creation and providence, not the author of sin.
 The creature is.
 God's decree does not override human responsibility — it establishes it.